Glossary and Abbreviations

 -

-The term SSSI (Site of Special Scientific Interest) denotes a protected area in the United Kingdom which is important for its wildlife, geology or overall biodiversity.
-An example is the beech woodland on WLT’s Kites Hill Reserve which is designated as a SSSI.
+The term SSSI (Site of Special Scientific Interest) denotes a protected area in the United Kingdom that is important for its wildlife, geology or overall biodiversity.
+An example is the beech woodland on WLT’s Kites Hill Reserve, which is designated as a SSSI.

 -